The Perfect 2 Day Lisbon Itinerary [2025]

 For one of the most famous viewpoints in Alfama, make your way to Miradouro de Senhora de Monte.

-This free lookout offers one of the most striking panoramas of Lisbon’s skyline, framed by the hills and the sparkling Tagus!
+This free lookout offers one of the most striking panoramas of Lisbon’s skyline.
+I love any Lisbon views that include its iconic orange rooftops and the teal Tagus River.

 On a clear day, you can see as far as the 25 de Abril Bridge.
 Relax on the benches and soak in the beauty of this city!